This month’s case study looks at a client that found themselves almost at the magical 20% deposit. Almost… but not quite.

 The reason, I am not such a fan of this third solution is that there will be additional costs to do with purchasing (moving costs, lawyer, possibly a Valuation) and we have used up every single last cent of their savings… even the next pay cycle’s savings.
 This could cause the couple stress if settlement day is within a month or so.

 Our preference is Solution 2 followed by Solution 3, if necessary.
-We can structure the mortgage payments to quickly pay back the loan from family and it saves the client nearly $5,000 in additional costs.
+We can structure the mortgage payments to quickly pay back the loan from family and it saves the client over $5,000 in additional costs.
 It also gives the couple some spare cash for the additional cost that comes with purchasing.
-If they don't have family with that kind of spare money, Solution 3 is the next most viable option.
+If they don’t have family with that kind of spare money, Solution 3 is the next most viable option.

 It would have been easy for these clients to have been caught out by the shortfall but with a few quick calculations, a lot of money can be saved.